KeyZox71/knl_meowscendence/doc/user/user.md

 	"msg": "Friend added successfully"
 }
 ```
-- 400 with response (if no user is specified in header, or friend is the user specified in header, or no friend is specified in body)
+- 400 with response (if no user is specified in header, or friend is the user specified in header, or friend is already added)
 ```json
 {
 	"error": "<corresponding error>"